 Method 3: Clapp Oscillator

-If you need to have a sine wave at much higher frequencies than we can get with the Wien bridge and 2206, you need to go for an RF (radio frequency) type oscillator.
-Two prevalent types are a Hartley, which uses a tapped inductor, and a Colpitts, which uses a tapped capacitor.
+If you need to have a sine wave at much higher frequencies than we can get with the Wien bridge and the XR2206, you need to go for an RF (radio frequency) type oscillator.
+Two prevalent types are Colpitts and Clapp, both of which use a tapped capacitor.
 Both are excellent choices.
 A slight variation of the Colpitts turns it into a Clapp oscillator.

 Diagram A shows a basic Colpitts.
 Note that C1 and C5 are in series/parallel with L1 and form the resonant circuit.
 In the Clapp shown in diagram B, the value of C7 is made much smaller than C2 and C6 and has a much larger effect on the tuning.
 If C7 is much smaller, frequency f is mostly dependent on C7 alone and more stable and tuned over a better range.
 This is why Clapp circuits are often the more popular choice for radio VFO’s (variable frequency oscillators).

 Shown below is a working Clapp VFO, and there are some interesting additions to the basic circuit.
 C1 R1 provides decoupling from the supply.
-RFC is about 10 turns on a ferrite bead, giving the source a higher impedance, and R3 provides bias to the FET.
-C2 and C4 are the main feedback caps, and C5 is the variable tuning cap.
+RFC is about 10 turns of magnet wire on a ferrite ring, giving the source a higher impedance, and R3 provides bias to the FET.
+C2 and C4 are the main feedback caps, and C5 is the variable tuning capacitor.
 D1 R2 helps keep the amplitude down, making a better sine wave.

 Below is the Clapp waveform of the circuit above, which is a good sine wave.
 Next to that is the Fourier display showing the second harmonic which is almost 40dB down (about 1% THD).